The following are validated, self-report assessments that you can take right now and share with your therapist.

 We will not be able to retrieve results for you if you take the assessment and don’t save the results link.

-The CSBD-19 is the go to professional screening test for concerns about your sexual behavior and compulsivity relating to your sexual behavior.
+The CSBD-19 is the go to professional screening test for concerns about your sexual behavior and compulsivity.

 It is used for diagnosing the ICD-11 recognized compulsive sexual behavior disorder.